MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

 ---
 author: keno-msft
-description: Describes in tutorial form how to use the Blender open-source 3D creation suite to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.author: keno ms.date: 10/22/2019 ms.service: crm-online ms.topic: article
+description: Describes in tutorial form how to use the Blender open-source 3D creation suite to prepare 3D models for use in Dynamics 365 Guides and Microsoft Power Apps ms.author: keno ms.date: 10/22/2019 ms.service: crm-online ms.topic: article
-title: Use Blender to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Use Blender to prepare 3D models for use in Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
 ---

-# Use Blender to prepare 3D models for use in Dynamics 365 mixed-reality applications
+# Use Blender to prepare 3D models for use in Dynamics 365 Guides and Power Apps

 This tutorial provides step-by-step instructions that show you how to:

-- Reduce the polygon count of a 3D model so that it matches the performance needs specific to [performance targets](optimize-models.md#performance-targets) for Microsoft Dynamics 365 mixed-reality apps.
+- Reduce the polygon count of a 3D model so that it matches the performance needs specific to [performance targets](optimize-models.md#performance-targets) for Microsoft Dynamics 365 Guides and mixed-reality components included in apps created with Microsoft Power Apps.

 - Combine the 3D model's multiple materials (colors) into a single texture that can be applied to the model.

-- Export the optimized 3D model as a [GLB file](index.md#gltf-and-glb-file-formats) that can be used in Dynamics 365 mixed-reality apps.
+- Export the optimized 3D model as a [GLB file](index.md#gltf-and-glb-file-formats) that can be used in Dynamics 365 Guides and Power Apps.

-The combination of reducing polygons and turning multiple materials into a single texture can transform a complex and resource-intensive 3D model into a 3D model that performs well in mixed-reality apps.
+The combination of reducing polygons and turning multiple materials into a single texture can transform a complex and resource-intensive 3D model into a 3D model that performs well in Dynamics 365 Guides and Power Apps.

 > [!IMPORTANT]
-> This document is created strictly for informative purposes to demonstrate how Blender works with Dynamics 365 mixed-reality apps.
+> This document is created strictly for informative purposes to demonstrate how Blender works with Dynamics 365 Guides and Power Apps.
 Your use of third-party applications is subject to terms between you and the third party.
 Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor Blender or any of Blender's products.
 There are [other content-creation apps](convert-models.md#tools-for-exporting-cad-models) you can use to prepare your 3D models.

 ## What is Blender?